mperezjigato/chomputationalchemistry/README.md

 # computationalchemistry

 The work (training material) carried out on a set of first-principles quantum mechanical and molecular dynamics programs is summarised in the form of HPC submission scripts, as well as of tables describing the actual progress with the packages, and of the full input/output file set for specific calculations.
-Therefore, the main point of this repository is that:
+Therefore, the main point of this repository is:

 1. Slurm job submission scripts for calculations with the various software packages have been uploaded.
 1. Tables depicting the progress achieved with the various computational chemistry programs are regularly updated